Mark E. Talisman: Project Judaica Foundation

 In 1983, Jill and Mark Talisman created the Project Judaica Foundation, a nonprofit organization with the mission of rescuing and exhibiting historic or endangered Jewish artifacts.
 The Foundation was instrumental in bringing The Precious Legacy exhibition to the United States in 1983.
 The Foundation collaborated with the Library of Congress to produce the 1987 touring exhibition From the Ends of the Earth: Judaic Treasures of the Library of Congress in commemoration of the 75th anniversary of the creation of the Library's Hebraic collection.
 The Foundation was also instrumental in arranging for the Vatican Library to display the Dead Sea Scrolls in 1994; this was the first official Israeli exhibit to be shown at the Vatican.
 The Foundation has worked with the Center for Jewish Art at Hebrew University to sponsor the work of curators and scholars recovering and preserving surviving but neglected Jewish art, artifacts, and buildings in Poland.

 Other activities

 In the late 20th century, Talisman worked as a consultant for emerging democratic countries.
-He advised Corazon Aquino on the development of the Philippines constitution during the 1986 Yellow Revolution, and was an advisor to Vaclav Havel on the creation of Czechoslovakia's constitution.
+He advised Corazon Aquino on the development of the Philippines constitution during the 1986 Yellow Revolution, and was an advisor to Václav Havel on the creation of Czechoslovakia's constitution.
 He also assisted the Hopi Indians with funding a hospital on their reservation.

 In 2000 he advised on the founding of Holocaust Survivors Foundation USA, a national coalition of Holocaust survivors and survivor groups.